Top 20 Amazing Things to Do in Rome

 If you do not want to go on your own to visit the most beautiful sights of Rome, you have the option to join a guided tour.
 You can find city tours, entrance tickets, bike tours, cooking classes and much more online on GetyourGuide.
 In addition, there are tons of reviews to help you choose your favorite tour.

 Rome has a variety of accommodations.
 Whether backpacker hostel, B&B, mid-range hotel or pure luxury, everybody will find their place to stay in Rome.
-If you are not sure which hotel to choose yet, we have put together a few amazing accommodations here.
+If you are not sure which hotel to choose yet, we have put together a few amazing accommodations here…It’s worth a look!

-- Budget Hostel: The RomeHello central location is fantastic and there is also an underground station right next to the hostel.
-In addition to dormitories, double rooms are also available!
+- Budget Hostel: The RomeHello is fantastic because there is also an underground station right next to the hostel and it’s a fantastic possibility to travel Rome on a budget!

-- 5-Star Hotel: The Hotel Splendide Royal is a beautiful and elegant 5-star hotel, close to Villa Borghese and within walking distance of the Spanish Steps and many other highlights of the city.
+- 5-Star Hotel: The Hotel Splendide Royal is a beautiful and elegant hotel, close to Villa Borghese and nearby of the Spanish Steps and many other highlights.

 Disclosure: Some of the links below are affiliate links.
 Meaning that if you click on certain links, and then subsequently purchase a product, I will receive a small commission at no extra cost to you.